kubernetesvillage/CloudLabIDE/README.md

 - Thanks to [AWS eks-workshop-v2](https://github.com/aws-samples/eks-workshop-v2/blob/main/lab/scripts/installer.sh)

-This project is maintained by the Kubernetes Village team.
+This project is maintained by the peachycloudsecurity.
 Contributions are welcome!

-For more information, visit our [GitHub page](https://github.com/kubernetesvillage).
+For more information, visit our [GitHub page](https://peachycloudsecurity.com/).

 ## Peachycloud Security